pawelszydlo/papa-bot/README.md

 # papa-bot
 IRC bot written in Go.
 Quite comprehensive in design and IRC events handling, easily extensible.

-Built on top of [github.com/nickvanw/ircx](http://github.com/nickvanw/ircx), which in turn is built on top of [github.com/sorcix/irc](http://github.com/sorcix/irc).
+Built on top of [github.com/sorcix/irc](http://github.com/sorcix/irc) library.

 ###How good is it?